aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldindex/has_sequence_name/_index.md

 ﻿---
+title: FieldIndex.has_sequence_name property
+linktitle: has_sequence_name property
-title: has_sequence_name property
+articleTitle: has_sequence_name property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets a value indicating whether a sequence should be used while the field's result building."
+description: "FieldIndex.has_sequence_name property.
+Gets a value indicating whether a sequence should be used while the field's result building."
 type: docs
 weight: 60
 url: /python-net/aspose.words.fields/fieldindex/has_sequence_name/